Binary classification based Monte Carlo simulation: Parametric classifier by minimizing the BCE

 \section{Parametric classifier by minimizing the BCE}

-From now on we consider the setting where $\lambda$, $p_1$ and $p_0$ are unknown, and we only have a set ${\cal D}$ of samples from $P_0$ and $P_1$, see \S \ref{intro}.
+From now on we consider the setting where $\lambda$, $p_1$ and $p_0$ are unknown, and we only have the set $\mathcal{D}$ of labeled samples from $p_0$ (with label $k=0$) and $p_1$ (with label $k=1$), see \S \ref{intro}.
 In this context, we should build a parametric function $r_{\phi}(x)$ that approximates the posterior pdf from the recorded samples.
 The aim of this section is to show that minimizing a BCE criterion indeed yields such a suitable approximation, since the BCE, up to constants, is nothing but an MC approximation of a Kullback-Leibler Divergence ($D_{\mathrm{KL}}$) between the classifier and the unavailable posterior pdf.

 To see this, let us first recall the BCE criterion: